-- The use of vehicles, plant and generators (and the implementation of TM) will result in emissions which will temporarily impact local air quality. - On site construction activities carry the potential to produce airborne particulate matter (including dust) and generate emissions that will have a temporary impact on local air quality and act as a nuisance to nearby residents and local amenity users.
+- The use of vehicles, plant and generators will result in emissions which will temporarily impact local air quality. - On site construction activities carry the potential to produce airborne particulate matter and generate emissions that will have a temporary impact on local air quality. - TM will likely lead to congestion for road users which may have a temporary impact on local air quality.